 Precludes additional credit for HIST 3904 (offered in winter terms of 2017 and 2014, and fall term of 2014).

 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
-Lectures three hours a week.

-HIST 3414 [0.5 credit] The United States in the World
+The United States in the World

 The history of the US in a global context.
 Time period will vary, topics could include world revolutions, imperialism and decolonization, immigration, transnational flows of ideas and people, war, peace, urbanization, capitalism, international law, and the environment.
 (Field c).
 Precludes additional credit for HIST 3400 and HIST 3405.
 Prerequisite(s): a 2000-level history course, or third-year standing and 1.0 credit in history.
 Lectures three hours a week or online.